kokkos/kokkos.github.io/content/about/citing-kokkos.md

 # Citing Kokkos

-Use the following references when citing Kokkos in your work.
+To help us track the impact of the Kokkos project and to ensure scientific reproducibility, please use the following references when citing Kokkos in your work.

+## Version-Specific Citations

+For better reproducibility in research publications, we strongly recommend citing the specific version of Kokkos used in your work.
+Since version 5.0, every Kokkos release is archived on Zenodo with a unique Digital Object Identifier (DOI).

+* Find your version: Please visit our [Releases Page](/about/releases) to find the specific DOI for the version you utilized.
+* Format: You can cite it as a software release (e.g., *Kokkos Core v5.0.1,
+  DOI: 10.5281/zenodo.18408291*).

+---

+## Thematic Publications

+In addition to citing the specific software version, please cite the relevant papers below that describe the components of the Kokkos Ecosystem you used.

-## Overall Ecosystem
+### Overall Ecosystem

-The Kokkos Ecosystem citation is in particular appropriate when using multiple Kokkos subprojects.
+Use this citation when referring to the collective project or when utilizing multiple Kokkos subprojects (Core, Kernels, Tools).

 ```
 @article{KokkosEcosystem2021,